andrewbeverly/theoofbutton/README.md

-For "theoofbutton" to work via download, you must extract the folder from the .zip file.
+# If you have trouble reading this, change "README.md" to "README.txt"
+Windows/Linux
 -
-If you are using this with Windows or Linux, right click the file and it should say "Extract."
+Right click the file and it should say "Extract."

-After extracting, open the .html file from the unzipped file.
+After extracting, use the unzipped file.

-If you have a Chromebook, the .zip file will have an eject button - double click the file, then hit it.
+Apple
+-
+This won't work via download; visit the respository website.

+Chromebook
+-
-If that does not work, open the zip file and you should see a regular folder with a title that is the same as the zip file name.
+Open the zip file and you'll see another folder inside with the same title.

-Simply drag that folder somewhere else, and it should be working.
+Drag the folder somewhere else and use that.

-If you are using an Apple product, it will not work via download.
-Instead, visit the respository website link.